dominant-strategies/Quai-Macro-Model/Research/MSML Scaffold/Boundary Actions/Conversions Boundary Action.md

 1. Latest mined ratio, pulled from state: $R$
 2. Speculator percentage, parameter: $P$
-3. Supply of Quai/Qi where Q is which currency to use $S_Q$
+3. Circulating supply of Quai/Qi where Q is which currency to use $S_Q$
 4. Conversion percentage mu, the average percentage of traded capital converted, $\mu$
 5. Conversion percentage sigma, the standard deviation of the percentage of traded capital converted, $\sigma$
 6. Lockup options, $L$